Stefan Majewski

-Stefan Majewski (born 31 January 1956) is a Polish former professional footballer and football manager.
+Stefan Majewski (born 31 January 1956) is a Polish professional football manager and former player who was most recently the sporting director of Ekstraklasa club Cracovia.

 Club career

 Majewski was born in Bydgoszcz.
 He played for clubs such as Gwiazda Bydgoszcz, Zawisza Bydgoszcz, Legia Warsaw, 1.
 FC Kaiserslautern (West Germany), Arminia Bielefeld (West Germany) or Apollon Limassol (Cyprus).

 International career

 Most notably, he also played for the Poland national team, for which he played 40 matches and scored four goals.
 Majewski was a participant at the 1982 FIFA World Cup, where Poland won the third place, and at the 1986 FIFA World Cup.

 Coaching career

 Majewski later pursued a coaching career, he coached the team of Widzew Łódź in 2004–06.
 Between 2 October 2006 and 27 October 2008, he was the coach of Cracovia.
 On 18 September 2009, Majewski became the interim caretaker coach/manager for the Poland national football team following the dismissal of his predecessor Leo Beenhakker.
 Poland lost 2–0 to the Czech Republic in a 2010 World Cup qualifier match during his debutant match as the head coach.
 On 29 October 2009, Franciszek Smuda was named as the full-time coach of the team, meaning that Majewski's stint as caretaker manager was effectively over.